Hawking-type singularity theorems for worldvolume energy inequalities: Forward and backward comparison results

-The result shows that given a lower Ricci bound and a bound on the mean curvature of the Cauchy surface $\Sigma$, the area element of the evolving surface can be given an upper bound.
+Our first result shows that given a lower Ricci bound and a bound on the mean curvature of the Cauchy surface $\Sigma$, the area element of the evolving surface can be given an upper bound corresponding essentially to the area element in the respective model geometry.